y2bd/CSE125Blog/README.md

 Since this is an open source project, pull requests for fixes are welcome.
 If you would like to change the design of this theme, you can fork this project.

+##Tasks

+- [X] Add a site description div under the site title h1
+- [X] Add an Archives page
+- [X] Add page navigation
+- [X] Move my site over.
+Git clone to a new directory then copy posts over from old andrewlee.name directory.
+Upload.
+CANCELLED
+- [X] Test RSS feed
+- [ ] Add a left-aligned caption/citation area
+- [ ] Add a favicon
+- [ ] Add a new screenshot from a portrait monitor
+- [ ] Checkout plugins and see if anything is needed (possibly http://www.jekyll-plugins.com/plugins/simple-jekyll-search ?)

 ## License

 This theme is open sourced under the [MIT license](https://github.com/andrewcodes/daryl/blob/gh-pages/LICENSE).